Dispute Resolution & Conduct Procedures

-- A student who has violated Residential and Dining Services policies and/or Evergreen policies may be referred to the Campus Grievance Officer.
+- A student who has violated Residential and Dining Services policies and/or Evergreen policies may be referred to the Student Conduct Officer.

 - Requirement that the student make payment to Evergreen or to other persons, groups, or organizations for damages which the student is responsible.
 This may be imposed whether the action was intentional or accidental.

 Students have the right to appeal conduct decisions made by Residential and Dining Services.
 Conduct decisions that are made by the Resident Director or the Coordinator of Residential Life are considered on appeal by the Assistant Director for Residential Life.
 Conduct decisions made by the Assistant Director for Residential Life are considered on appeal by the Director of Residential and Dining Services, or his/her designee.

 Students may appeal a conduct decision because they believe there is insufficient information on which to base the decision, because conduct procedures were not followed, or because they believe the sanction to be unfair or disproportional.

 When a student initiates an appeal, the student must demonstrate to the Appeal Officer that the initial conduct decision was incorrect.
 Failing to attend the initial conduct meeting is not a reason to appeal a conduct decision.